 What is Masala Tea?

-Typically, masala tea is made by brewing black tea with ‘masala’ or Indian herbs and spices, which are the key masala tea ingredients.
-However, every tea manufacturer and tea connoisseur makes masala tea with variations of spices which renders a unique flavour to each cup of masala tea.
-As a result, it is an immensely popular variety of tea in India and is also found in neighbouring countries such as Pakistan, Bangladesh, Nepal and Sri Lanka.
+Masala tea is typically prepared by steeping black tea with an assortment of Indian herbs and spices, which constitute its essential ingredients.
+However, each tea manufacturer and tea connoisseur adds their own variation of spices, resulting in a distinct flavor profile for each cup of masala tea.
+Consequently, masala tea has become exceptionally popular in India and neighboring countries such as Pakistan, Bangladesh, Nepal, and Sri Lanka.

 What are the essential masala tea ingredients?

-When the British discovered tea in India, they set up tea plantations in Assam, Darjeeling and Mussoorie.
-Although the original form of masala tea did not rely on or need the Camellia sinensis assamica tea plant, after discovering this specific tea plant variety in India, the Assam and Darjeeling black teas began to be used as the masala tea base.
-However, certain varieties of green tea, such as the South African herb red rooibos and yerba mate, can also be used to brew masala teas.
+Tea: When the British discovered tea in India, they established tea plantations in Assam, Darjeeling, and Mussoorie.
+While the original masala tea did not depend on or require the Camellia sinensis assamica tea plant, the introduction of this particular variety in India led to the adoption of Assam and Darjeeling black teas as the base for masala tea.
+However, certain green tea varieties, such as red rooibos and yerba mate, can also be utilized to prepare masala teas.

 Tips for Brewing Masala Tea

-- Check the label on the brand of masala tea you’re buying for special brewing instructions, specific temperatures and steeping times.
+- Refer to the label of the masala tea brand for specific brewing instructions, including temperatures and steeping times.

 Masala Tea Benefits